-There are many beautiful places to visit in Amsterdam!
-While the city had a multitude of it's own attractions, historic and traditional Dutch villages, gardens and other beautiful places scattered around the city are the real charm of the Netherlands!
+There are many beautiful places to visit in and around Amsterdam!
+While the city has a multitude of it's own attractions, historic and traditional Dutch villages, gardens and other beautiful places scattered around the city are the real charm of the Netherlands!
 Below is my selection of the must-visit places while you are vacationing in Amsterdam.

 Keukenhof Gardens are a feast for all the senses.
 Located in Lisse, this is the largest flower garden in the world and one of the top places to visit in Amsterdam.
 Each year during spring the gardens burst into a riot of colors as the grounds become covered with blooming flowers.
 The gardens are spread over an area of 32 hectares and feature as many as 7 million flowers, making the entire area filled with the scent and colors of blooming flowers.
 Visitors can see flower shows, statues and themed pavilions throughout the park.
 For kids there is a hedge maze, petting zoo, a playground and treasure hunt.
 There is plenty to see and do at the Keukenhof Gardens.
 The gardens also have regularly scheduled events such as the annual flower parade, Easter weekend events and traditional costume show.
 Visitors can also enjoy a boating cruise or bike through flower fields.